parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/api_documentation.md

 const optionBytes = new Uint8Array([1, ...addressBytes]); // Option<PublicAddress>
 ```

-The following example shows how to serialize the arguments,
+The following example shows how to serialize the arguments:

 Assume that you want to call the [transfer_from][8] method
 of the `mTcm1Gi520O02C_fuCamRTWVdi2FBBudePWEA-55bT8` PRFC1 contract.